 Various tests are carried out in a laboratory to establish or confirm the diagnosis of a bacterial skin infection.
 Although a thorough history and examination of the patient are vital, laboratory tests help the clinician to reach a diagnosis.

-Culture of the bacterial species with antibiotic sensitivity testing is considered the gold standard laboratory test.
+The culture of the bacterial species with antibiotic sensitivity testing is considered the gold standard laboratory test.

 Skin samples can be collected in the following ways: